 1. Go to the 'Manage questions' section of your 15Five account.
 2. You will see a list of your questions and can use the pencil icon to edit, deactivate, or delete.
 Inactive questions will appear greyed out.

 Edits made to questions are pushed to the current report in real time.
-If you edit the wording of a question, update the answer type, add a new question to an existing report, etc- the report will update immediately.
+If you edit the wording of a question, add a new question to an existing report, etc- the report will update immediately on all unsubmitted reports.

 Deactivated questions are greyed out and appear in the Inactive questions header.
 These questions were deactivated from “In every 15Five”.
 You can reactivate these questions at any time.
 When you are ready to reactivate, click the pencil and reactivate.
 Review the format, frequency, and settings before saving the changes.